Open late Fri.-Sat.

 * Click here for rating key

-Trader Vic's Restaurant Review: Back in the day, when it was Richard Nixon's favorite restaurant, the Portland outpost of this Polynesian-themed restaurant chain offered mai tais in the Benson Hotel.
-That spot has been closed for a while, but it returned to a cavernous space in the heart of the Pearl District.
-Full-on island décor prevails, with tribal masks, tiki carvings, woven-grass wall coverings and other indigenous South Seas artifacts.
-The bar and the cocktails that made the Trader Vic's brand famous offer a mini tropical escape.
-On the edible side, the appetizers are the best choice.
-Barbecued spare ribs, crab Rangoon and crispy prawns make up the classic pupus.
+Trader Vic's Restaurant Review: Formerly located in the Benson Hotel, Trader Vic's closed for a while but returned in full dress at the heart of the Pearl District.
+Two totems stand guard at the entrance while tribal masks, tiki carvings, woven-grass wall coverings and other indigenous South Seas artifacts decorate the dining room and bar.
+The bar and the cocktails are what made the Trader Vic's brand famous, and remain, probably, its most appealing feature.
+On the edible side, appetizers are the best choice.
+Barbecued spare ribs, crab Rangoon and crispy prawns make up classic pupu offerings.
 Yellowfin tuna, poke with avocado, and homemade taro chips complement the sweetness of the drinks.
-Entrées center around the Chinese wood-fired oven, offering fire-roasted pork, lamb, chicken, salmon and beef.
-For dessert, banana fans will lust after the trio: bananas Foster, a frozen chocolate banana pop and a banana fritter.
-Background sounds are --- what would you expect? --- a soothing mix of Dean Martin and his trio.
+Entrées center on the Chinese wood-fired oven featuring fire-roasted pork, lamb, chicken, salmon and beef.
+For dessert, banana fans can go for the trio: bananas Foster, a frozen chocolate banana pop and a banana fritter.
+Background sounds are (what would you expect?) a soothing mix of Dean Martin and his famous trio.